mvysny/mvysny.github.io/_posts/2022-10-14-vaadin-lookup-vs-instantiator.md

 title: Vaadin Lookup VS Vaadin Instantiator
 ---

-Quoting Javadoc,
-Lookup Provides a way to discover services used by Flow (SPI).
+Keywords: Vaadin Initialization.
+Quoting Javadoc, "Lookup Provides a way to discover services used by Flow (SPI).
 Dependency injection frameworks can provide an implementation that manages instances according to the conventions of that framework.
-This is similar to the Instantiator class but a Lookup instance is available even before a VaadinService instance is created (and as a consequence there is no yet an Instantiator instance).
+This is similar to the Instantiator class but a Lookup instance is available even before a VaadinService instance is created (and as a consequence there is no yet an Instantiator instance)."

 In short, Vaadin Lookup is pretty low-level stuff used to instantiate Vaadin internals (including the Instantiator itself);
 while Instantiator is used to create instances of Routes, [i18n](../vaadin-localization/)